key ingredients to

 As a not-for-profit organization, we are able to supply our commercial partners with the inexpensive, high-quality, and unique molecules that are critically important to the manufacture and marketing of low-cost and accurate diagnostic tests.
 Currently, our reagents are available for license against visceral leishmaniasis and Chagas Disease.
 Diagnostic products using these reagents are already being used in several countries.
 IDRI is working diligently to develop additional diagnostic tests — including ones to confirm cases of leprosy, tuberculosis, and African visceral leishmaniasis — as well as to develop new diagnostic approaches and platforms that will make them as effective and as affordable as possible.

 To obtain our proprietary reagents under a material transfer agreement or to learn more about obtaining a commercial license to one of our reagents, write us at DxAg.Sales@idri.org, or complete the form below.
-To discuss a potential collaboration, please contact us by completing the collaborate form or email us at firstname.lastname@example.org.
+To discuss a potential collaboration, please contact us at email@example.com.